 Staining a fence is similar to deck staining.
 Never start or stop in the middle.
 Always apply the material in one direction from top to bottom, working in one direction.
 With a fence, you can use a larger spray tip and turn the pressure down on the sprayer to minimize over-spray.
 The recommended spray tip size will be specified on the can of stain you're using.

 The product I have used the most on cedar fencing and siding is Woodscapes from Sherwin Williams.
 I use the acrylic version.
 There is also an oil version for those who prefer it, but the acrylic version is what I have used for years with good results.
 This product contains anti-microbial agents to help prevent mildew growth.
 It is also recommended for cedar.

-Two coats is best, and it's best to avoid applying the stain in direct sunlight.
+Two coats are best, and it's best to avoid applying the stain in direct sunlight.
 Woodscapes can be second coated within two hours, depending on the humidity and air temperature.
 Most products can be re-coated the same day.
-You should stain your fence every three to four years, when the coating starts to fade and wear.
+You should stain your fence every three to four years when the coating starts to fade and wear.
 Your fence will last longer when properly maintained.